A Case Study in Grounds for Divorce

 A Failing Marriage Mason and Kate got married when they were 40 and 38, respectively.
 When they were married, Kate had two adult daughters who never lived with the new couple.
 The couple began to build a life together for the next two years.
 During the last two of the six years, the marriage began to break down and Mason began seeing another woman.

 Mason’s affair started out private for about a year.
-After a year of seeing the other woman in private, Mason made it known to Mary that he was no longer interested in their marriage and wanted a divorce.
-Mary refused to agree to a divorce, pleading with him not to leave her and vowed to make their marriage work.
+After a year of seeing the other woman in private, Mason made it known to Kate that he was no longer interested in their marriage and wanted a divorce.
+Kate refused to agree to a divorce, pleading with him not to leave her and vowed to make their marriage work.

-Mason eventually moved out of the shared home and got a place on his own.
-Many years later, Mason and the new girlfriend moved in together and had a daughter.
-Mary and Mason never spoke again and for the next seven years, they lived totally separate lives.
+Years Later Mason eventually moved out of the shared home and got a place on his own.
+Years later, Mason and the new girlfriend moved in together and had a daughter.
+Kate and Mason never spoke again and for the next seven years, they lived totally separate lives.

 There are many other instances where agreement to divorce is not necessary from the opposing spouse to proceed.
 The best way to determine if you have grounds for divorce is to have your specific situation assessed by an experienced attorney.

 If you are unsure about legal requirements of a divorce, an attorney can help you with the details.